cyberbotics/webots-doc/guide/linux.md

 It may happen that the main window of Webots is not refreshed properly and appears blank at startup or upon resize or maximization.
 This is caused by a conflict between the Compiz window manager and OpenGL.
-Simply disabling the operating system's visual effecs should fix such a problem.
+Simply disabling the operating system's visual effects should fix such a problem.
 You can easily disable them using some tools like *Compiz Config Settings Manager* or *Unity Tweak Tool*.

 ### ssh -x